-Does Molina Healthcare Insurance Plan Cover Substance Abuse?
+Does Molina Healthcare Insurance Cover Substance Abuse Treatment?

 Molina Healthcare is a managed healthcare company headquartered in Long Beach, California.
 The company offers healthcare coverage for nearly 4 million people through the implementation of government-based healthcare programs.
 The company has been in operation for over 30 years.
 Its primary focus is on providing insurance with state governments through healthcare plans, such as Medicare and Medicaid-based programs as well as some other marketplace exchange programs in some states.